dvanblerkom/ece4203_lab5/README.md

 ## Place and Route with HAMMER

 ### Placement Constraints
 In this lab, we will provide basic placement constraints specified in the *design.yml* file.
-Navigate to the Lab 4 parent directory, Open up this file and locate the following text block:
+Navigate to the Lab 5 skel directory, Open up this file and locate the following text block:

 ```yaml
 # Placement Constraints